 You must provide a written statement of terms and conditions

 - You must do this within the first two months of employment.
+From April 2020, this right will be extended to workers as well as employees from day one.

 - It must cover specified areas including pay, working hours, holiday entitlement, job title (or job description) and place of work.